Receipting and Depositing (Cash/Check/Wire Handling)

 If a check made to the order of someone other than the University is presented by someone other than the payee, and the check is endorsed by the payee, the University may be named by the endorsement of the presenter, as follows:

-Checks may be transmitted for deposit with the Bursar and Treasury Services by campus mail.
+Checks may be transmitted for deposit with Bursar and Treasury Services by campus mail along with the corresponding Web Departmental Deposit receipt.
 In no case may currency or coins be transmitted by campus mail.

 Responsible University Senior Administrator: Vice President for Finance & Administration